Can Celiac Disease Cause Diabetes?

 Food options on a celiac disease diet are not quite limited.
 Many natural foods are gluten-free.
 Also, many of the foods that are considered to be celiac food have been enjoyed by celiac victims prior to diagnosis of the disease.
 There are many foods that are gluten-free these days.

 Celiac Food includes:

 Fresh milk, chicken, fish, eggs, cheese, fish, cream, meat, butter, all fresh fruit, vegetables, salads, potatoes, maize, nuts and seeds, jam, rice, honey, some brands of chocolate, some brands of sugar, ice cream, sunflower oil and olive oil, It is important to note the emphasis on the word ‘’fresh’’.
-But you certainly don’t want sugar if you have diabetes.
+But you certainly don’t want excess sugar if you have diabetes.

 Foods to avoid on a celiac disease diet

 Processed food meals that are pre-prepared include: French fries that are frozen, cereal, certain snacks and condiments including mayonnaise, mustard and soy sauce which often do contain gluten.
 These are to mention but a few, it is just to give you an idea.
 The celiac suffers needs to learn how to carefully read the labels on processed foods because glutinous drops are often found in them.
 Even many items that are not food related contain gluten.
 Examples would be vitamins, supplements, cleaners used around the home, and even cosmetics.